James Billings: Career

-Billings is also the author of several librettos for children's operas.
+Billings was also the author of several librettos for children's operas.
 He wrote three librettos for composer Dennis Arlan (The Ballad of the Bremen Band, The Daughter of the Double Duke of Dingle, and Meanwhile, Back at Cinderella's) and one libretto for composer Ted Kicilek (Hansel and Gretel) to name just a few of his works.
-For his work as a lyricist and librettist he has won several awards from the American Society of Composers, Authors and Publishers.
-Billings has also directed a number of operas with the New York City Opera and other companies beginning with the NYC Opera's September 1996 production of H.M.S.
+For his work as a lyricist and librettist he won several awards from the American Society of Composers, Authors and Publishers.
+Billings also directed a number of operas with the New York City Opera and other companies beginning with the NYC Opera's September 1996 production of H.M.S.
 Pinafore in which he also portrayed the role of Sir Joseph Porter.
 In 2005, Springfield Regional Opera presented the premiere of his opera Babes in the Woods.